dhieff73/springboot-mysql-vault/README.md

 `kuebctl apply -f spring-svc.yaml`

-Finally we can test our project with Postman putting the ip of the worker node we have deploy or app on and the node-port IP of the spring service, for me it's **http://192.168.100.11:32271**
+Finally, we can test our project with Postman by entering the IP address of the worker node where our app is deployed, along with the NodePort IP of the Spring service.
+For example, mine is **http://192.168.100.11:32271**

 ![add user](https://github.com/user-attachments/assets/953ff276-d5ec-4bc2-b0e5-00c1e9363cf1)